Rokt33r/reduxlet/packages/reduxlet-saga/readme.md

 Other params are explained by Reduxlet document.
 Check the following link!
 [ReduxletParams](https://github.com/Rokt33r/reduxlet/blob/master/packages/reduxlet/readme.md#reduxletparams-reduxletparamstargetcomponent)

+#### About external store

+Reduxlet Saga doesn't support external saga. `params.saga` will be ignored if you provide external store.

 ## Contribution

 I'm not good at English.
 If you find some weired expression or typos, feel free to create an issue.